 Dear Sir,

 We refer to your letter dated 17 July 2001 (Ref: BO/BOHQ/TB/B – 3241).
 We have been continuing to co-operate with you and we have been proactively acting, as you know, to deal with any problems that arise.
 We are therefore very surprised to note that you consider that we have a negligent attitude towards the control of pollution.
-While we will continue to co-operate with you and act proactively to control any pollution that may occur, we would like to explain: (i) the efforts that we have made in connection with the control of pollution; and (ii) set out the circumstances relating to the “report” of international experts you refer to in your letter.
+While we will continue to co-operate with you and act proactively to control any pollution that may occur, we would like to explain: (A) the efforts that we have made in connection with the control of pollution; and (B) set out the circumstances relating to the “report” of international experts you refer to in your letter.

 Pollution Control Measures

-We would at the very outset like to bring to your notice that production of power by combustion of naphtha, as is currently done at our plant, is considerably less polluting than other forms combustion.
+We would at the very outset like to bring to your notice that production of power by combustion of naphtha, as is currently done at our plant, is considerably less polluting than other forms of combustion.
 We do expect, in the event the project is allowed to be completed, to produce power through the combustion of liquefied natural gas, which is even less polluting.
 Further, as you know from the monthly reports that we regularly submit to you, based on continuous monitoring, that our plant was operating well within the limits specified in the relevant consents.
 Any possible pollution beyond the limits has only been as a result of accidents; when such accidents have taken place we have immediately taken measures to prevent any damage to the environment and have informed you.

-Further, as you may be aware, there has been no reported incident of presence of petroleum product from water sources that have been continuously monitored, in the last couple of months.
-As you also know, the characteristics of the petroleum product found in the water sources do not correspond to the characteristics of the petroleum product that is utilized at the plant.
-As you also GSDA after a detailed investigation could not determine the actual source of contamination.
+Further, as you may be aware, there has been no reported incident of presence of mineral from water sources that have been continuously monitored, in the last couple of months.
+As you also know, the characteristics of the mineral oil [I would not state petroleum here as we are trying to say that based on the “fingerprinting” results the mineral oil found was not the same as the product used – THIS NEEDS TO BE CHECKED THAT THE RESULTS OF THE FINGERPRINTING BACKS UP THIS STATEMENT, JUST IN CASE WE GET ASKED TO PROVIDE SUCH INFORMATION) product found in the water sources do not correspond to the characteristics of the petroleum product that is utilized at the plant.
+As you may also be aware, GSDA, after a detailed investigation, could not determine the actual source of contamination.
+Further more, as you may be aware, GSDA state in their report that the geological formation encountered in the affected well did not have any linkage with respect to the geological formation of the area where the fuel is stored.

 Pollution control measures that are in place